Shandilya21/Few-Shot/README.md

 ## Few Shot, Zero Shot and Meta Learning Research

 The objective of the repository is working on a few shot, zero-shot, and meta learning problems and also to write readable, clean, and tested code.
-Below is the implementation of a few-shot image classification problems.
+Below is the implementation of a few-shot algorithms for image classification.

 ## Important Blogs and Paper